 Organized and sponsored by the Embassy of Austria, Film Development Council of the Philippines, Goethe-Institut Manila, Instituto Cervantes de Manila, The Japan Foundation Manila and the Philippine-Italian Association.
 The 13th International Silent Film Festival was a spectacular performance incorporating international movie classics with contemporary music performed by local bands.

 The event commenced August 30 and ended September 1.
-I was only able to attend the Saturday and Sunday events, I missed the opening program and the opening film screening of “Native Life in the Philippines” which is a documentary film by Dean Worcester about the Kalingas, made in 1913.
+I was only able to attend the Saturday and Sunday events, I missed the opening program and the opening film screening of “Native Life in the Philippines“, a documentary film by Dean Worcester about the Kalingas, made in 1913.
 The live music score was performed by Munimuni.

 He discussed a brief history of cinema and how it was introduced in the Philippines.
 According to his research, the Philippines was one of the very first countries that introduced cinema in Asia.
 Only a month after cinema was introduced in Paris by the Lumiere brothers.